chr15m/bugout/docs/API.md

 ### b.rpc(address, callname, arguments, callback);

 Make an RPC call on a remote Bugout instance.
-If address is omitted then the identifier address (server) is assumed. `arguments` can be any JSON representable data structure.
+If `address` is omitted then the identifier address (server) is assumed. `arguments` can be any JSON representable data structure.

 ### b.send(address, message);

-Send a generic JSON message to
+Send a generic JSON `message` to a particular bugout `address`.
+If only one argument is passed it is assumed to be the `message` and the `address` is assumed to be the channel identifier (server address).

 ### b.heartbeat(interval);